Guide To Europe’s Most Beautiful Royal Palaces

 4. Pena Palace, Sintra Portugal

-Pena Palace is an extravagant 19th century Romantic palace in Sintra, an easy 30 minute day trip from Lisbon.
-It’s a UNESCO World Heritage Site and and famous landmark in Portugal.
+Pena Palace is a fancy 19th century palace in Sintra, just a short 30-minute day trip from Lisbon.
+It’s a UNESCO World Heritage Site and a famous spot in Portugal.

 Pena Palace was commissioned by King Ferdinand II in 1842, possibly in an attempt to rival Neuschwanstein Castle.
 The palace’s facade serves as a color-coded legend.